 3.3.
-The College Marketing, Recruitment and Admissions staff publish information for prospective students in College and external media, both web and print-based, and handle initial information, advice and guidance enquiries, normally via individual consultation meetings with each prospective student, which can take place digitally or via the phone.
+The College Marketing, Recruitment and Admissions staff publish information for applicants in College and external media, both web and print-based, and handle initial information, advice and guidance enquiries, normally via individual consultation meetings with each applicant, which can take place digitally or via the phone.